 Content creators can also do more with this new processor, whether it’s creating 3D images from scratch, editing videos seamlessly at home or on the go, or using the most popular creative applications.
-Compared with a 3-year-old PC with discrete graphics, content creation with Adobe Premiere Pro* is 42 percent faster.4,5,6 Imagine the combined flexibility and performance enabled with this new processor for content creators in the growing 2 in 1 form factors for PCs.
+Compared with a 3-year-old PC with discrete graphics, content creation with Adobe Premier Pro* is 42 percent faster.4,5,6 Imagine the combined flexibility and performance enabled by this new processor for content creators in the growing 2-in-1 form factors for PCs.

 With the performance and graphics capability to run everything from Windows* Mixed Reality headsets to Oculus*, consumers have the options of which really fits them best – whether they want to watch live sports and movies, explore famous landmarks or play VR games – all on a PC that is sleek, thin and smaller than they expect.